El Toro (dinghy): Operational history

+For many years, the El Toro International Yacht Racing Association had the distinction of hosting the Cherry Blossom Regatta in the Washington D.C.
+Tidal Basin.
+The annual regatta was first held in 1973 and featured the El Toro dinghy.

 In a 2015 reviewer T. Sitzmann in Sail 1 Design wrote of the El Toro, that they "are satisfactory tenders and sprightly racers.
 Junior sailing programs at yacht clubs and municipal sailing classes have developed many fine young El Toro captains.
 High quality racing programs have kept the interest of these young sailors.
 Often sailors 'move up' to larger yachts and are frequently recognized as champions.
 Many return to the lively tactical sailing situations provided by El Toro racing."